paulirotta/async_cargo_mcp/README.md

 - VSCode plugin etc for easier setup
 - Add RAG documentation server for the LLM to read current and upstream docs for the latest in-use API support (help the LLM with updates since its training cutoff date, similar to [Context7](https://context7.com/) but a different approach)
 - [`cargo watch`](https://crates.io/crates/cargo-watch) integration for LLMs.
 Monitor and pre-emptively build etc so future commands return faster
+- SSE support for other MCP setups (subject to security considerations)

 ## Installation